Skip to content

 CRIMINAL LAWYERS

-Criminal Lawyers for Heroin Trafficking Defense
+Criminal Lawyers for Heroin Trafficking Defence

 Heroin trafficking carries some of the most severe penalties in Spanish drug crime law because heroin is classified as a substance that causes serious harm to health (Art.
 368 CP).
 The base penalty is 3 to 6 years imprisonment, significantly higher than for cannabis or hashish.